8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

 ## Event listener for intercepting responses

 In previous step we intercepted the request and changed it, but we want to track the response too.
-For example we can invalidate token if api of partners rejected it.
+For example we can invalidate token if the `payment` API rejected it.

 Let's subscribe our service to one more event: